Way of the Celestial Masters

-The Way of the Celestial Masters is a Chinese Daoist movement that was founded by Zhang Daoling in 142 AD.
-Its followers rebelled against the Han Dynasty, and won their independence in 194.
+The Way of the Celestial Masters or the Heavenly Masters Sect is a Chinese Taoist movement that was founded by Zhang Daoling in 142 AD.
+Its followers rebelled against the Han dynasty, and won their independence in 194.
 At its height, the movement controlled a theocratic state in what is now Sichuan.

 History

 Way of the Five Pecks of Rice

 In 142 CE, Zhang Daoling announced that Laozi had appeared to him, and commanded him to rid the world of decadence and establish a new state consisting only of the "chosen people".
 Zhang became the first Celestial Master, and began to spread his newly founded movement throughout the province of Sichuan.
 The movement was initially called the "Way of the Five Pecks of Rice", because each person wishing to join was required to donate five pecks of rice.
 The movement spread rapidly, particularly under his son Zhang Heng and grandson Zhang Lu.
 Their rebellion against the Han dynasty is known as the Five Pecks of Rice Rebellion.
 After the success of the rebellion in 194, they founded the theocratic state of Zhang Han in the Hanzhong Valley of Sichuan, enjoying full independence.

 正一 Zhengyi included in their religious liturgy, the Daoist writings of the Han, Laozi, the 3 caves and 7 parts. 方士 Fangshi originated in southern China.
 Sin was punished by ailments in the view of the Heavenly Masters.
 The Shangqing syncretized the Heavenly Masters with fangshi.
 Buddhism, Fangshi, and Heavenly Masters were synchronized in Lingbao.

 The 180 precepts of the Celestial Masters were rules on morality.
 Stocking up riches was banned by Daoism.